cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 Suppose we have a Cocos Creator project located at `/Users/james/NewProject` directory.

-Built a native project in Cocos Creator's build panel, we get `/Users/james/NewProject/native` directory.
+Build a native project in Cocos Creator's build panel, we get `/Users/james/NewProject/native` directory.

 ### Bind a simple class